JavaScript is required

-Cantonese Weather Vocabulary: Essential Words and Phrases
+Cantonese Weather Vocabulary: Words and Phrases for Your Daily Life in Hong Kong

 Last updated: March 21, 2026

 Weather talk is one of those universal conversation starters that works in pretty much any language, and Cantonese is no exception.
 Whether you're planning a trip to Hong Kong, studying Cantonese for fun, or just want to chat with native speakers about the day's forecast, knowing how to discuss the weather makes your conversations feel way more natural.
-Plus, Hong Kong's weather can get pretty intense with typhoon season and crazy humidity levels, so you'll actually use this vocabulary all the time.
+Plus, Hong Kong's weather can get pretty intense with typhoon season and humidity levels, so you'll use this vocabulary all the time.

 Basic weather conditions in Cantonese